 8.2.1.5 Report Results with ChangeDUStateComplete RPC

 After software installation and uninstall operations using a ChangeDUState mechanism as defined in TR-069 [4], the result of the state change operation is retrieved using the ChangeDUStateComplete RPC.
-The ChangeDUStateComplete RPC indicates a successful operation or one of the fault codes mapped onto execStatus values as detailed in Table 8.2.1.5.-1.
+The ChangeDUStateComplete RPC indicates a successful operation or one of the fault codes mapped onto execResult values as detailed in Table 8.2.1.5.-1.

 Table 8.2.1.5-1: ChangeDUStateComplete Fault Code Mapping